IMMERSE

 Hi, I’m Mary Furse.
 I love stories with characters who feel real (whether they’re human alien, animal, or robot) and who may struggle in ways that real people relate to.
 I love stories of growth, heart, and adventure that, through the lens of the fantastical and the futuristic, make us think about who we are and what kind of world we’re creating.

 I have studied developmental editing through the Editorial Arts Academy and the Editorial Freelancers Association.
+I hold a Bachelor of Arts in Humanities, which involved the study of history and in-depth story analysis.
 I served as a member of the acquisitions intern team for Future House Publishing, where I found myself silently cheering for the authors.
 I realized I wanted to work with authors directly to help them reach their goals for publishing and for connecting with their readers.

 Over the years, I’ve spent many hours of exchanging feedback with other writers.
 For over ten years, I’ve attended writers conferences, braving the crowds to drink in everything I can about the craft of writing fiction, the publishing industry, marketing strategies for authors, etc.